Split - Neum - Dubrovnik (Self Drive)

 Neum - Dubrovnik: 1 hr. approx.

 With this vacation package you will visit exciting cities in Croatia and Bosnia.
-Combine Split (an exuberant, buzzing city with a perfect balance of history and modern sensibilities), Neum (only seaside resort in Bosnia, famous for its beautiful beaches and long wall) and Dubrovnik (know as the Pearl of the Adriatic, is the proudest feather in Croatia's tourist cap, an elite destination and one of the most beautiful towns in the Mediterranean); with a rental car.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Combine Split (an exuberant, buzzing city with a perfect balance of history and modern sensibilities), Neum (only seaside resort in Bosnia, famous for its beautiful beaches and long wall) and Dubrovnik (the Pearl of the Adriatic; well-preserved medieval city walls, historic Old Town, stunning Adriatic coastline) with a Rental Car.

 Croatia